-Television Lift Operation via SilverLeaf HMS707
+Television Lift Operation via SilverLeaf HMS710

-This article provides basic operation instructions for a television lift (televator) via the SilverLeaf HMS707 installed in coaches beginning in 2021.
+This article provides basic operation instructions for a television lift (televator) via the SilverLeaf HMS710 installed in coaches beginning in 2023.

-On select coaches equipped with the SilverLeaf system, the control for the televator can be accessed through the Keypads screen or by pressing the Lights and Shades button on the Home screen.
-The Keypads screen allows the user to control the lights, shades, awnings, and television lift in the coach.
+On select coaches equipped with the SilverLeaf system, the control for the televator can be accessed by pressing the Lights/Shades or Shades/TV Lift button on the Home screen.

-This feature is only available in Essex and King Aire coaches.
+This feature is not available on all coaches equipped with SilverLeaf.